-Arriving in Konstancin-Jeziorna, you can choose to start, or even end your trip in the oldest part of the town in Jeziorna (dating back to the 15 century, the site of part of the Obory Palace Estate that was popular for duelling matches!), which is now home to Stara PAPIERnia (En: old paper mill), a transformed post-industrial site, now a shopping centre with a handful of gastro points inside.
-The former function, and from where the name hails, was its original use as a paper mill dating back to 1776, drawing its water supply from the Jeziorka river.
+Arriving in Konstancin-Jeziorna, you can choose to start, or even end your trip in the oldest part of the town in Jeziorna (dating back to the 15th century, the site of part of the Obory Palace Estate that was popular for duelling matches!).
+Now home to Stara PAPIERnia (the Old Paper Mill), the transformed post-industrial site features a shopping centre with a handful of gastro points inside.
+The name hails from its former function as a paper mill dating back to 1776, which drew its water supply from the Jeziorka River.

 Most visitors to the town choose to head straight to the charming Park Zdrojowy (En: 'Health Resort Park'), the heart and symbol of the spa resort's reputation.
 As a stand alone park, it has the usual wide alleys, even an amphitheatre for summer concerts, a spa with salt pool, but the main attraction is definitely the salt graduation tower.
 Saline deposits were discovered here in 1956, which only increased Konstancin's reputation as a health resort, leading to the development of hospitals and health centres treating rheumatological, neurological, cardiological, and laryngological ailments (all the 'als').
 The state enterprise “Uzdrowisko Konstancin” (Konstancin Health Resort) was founded, and in the 1970s the salt graduation tower was built.
 It is the tower which people enjoy visiting, to breathe in the salty mist!
 The tower works by emitting saline from the underground Julian spring, which is pumped to a height of 6 metres and is sieved through the blackthorn tower structure, resulting in the spraying of the mist.
 Being so close to Warsaw itself, it's no wonder so many locals choose to visit for a day away from the city!